fetaplop/m3-project-server/README.md

 	- Convert data to a format compatible with my database
 - Filter relevant data: buses servicing this stop and their respective arrival times
 - Display received data continuously on the bus stop page
+- Dark theme (as default)
+- Confirm if user really wants to delete their account to avoid accidents

 <br>